themaximehardy/understanding-typescript/s2_ts_basics_and_types/README.md

 userName = userInput; // OK
 ```

-`unknow` is better than `any` because it keep an extra check / some type checking
+Using `unknow` is better than `any` because it keep an extra check / some type checking.

+---

 ### The "never" Type